eddelbuettel/littler/README.md

 On Linux systems, ensure you have the `autotools-dev` package (or its equivalent on non-Debian/Ubuntu systems).
-On OS X, you may need to run `brew install automake` to get all the tools.
+On OS X, you may need to run `brew install automake autoconf` to get all the tools.

 ### Alternate naming